-Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area.
-The expansion will move west across SE 73rd Avenue and north from SE Hwy 42, which are roadways with access and/or traffic concerns, and away from Medium Residential/Urban Area sites that are only commencing portions of their development, along with other existing Urban Area lands are available to the east.
-The request would result in an area that may be isolated from other developed areas and increase general impacts on the overall transportation network as noted previously.
+Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SW 73rd Avenue, which is a roadway with access and traffic concerns, and away from Medium Residential/Urban Area sites that have not yet initiated specific development review applications; depending on the time of development the area may be isolated from other developed areas, and increase general effects on the overall transportation network as noted previously.
 The application is not consistent with FLUE Policy 1.1.7.